 The Pareto principle states that more than 80% of outputs come from 20% of inputs.
 For many projects, I find that I am able to get almost all of the photos I need just from Unsplash!
 It’s that good.

 Like Unsplash, Pexels tends to serve images with a natural vibe.
-Pexels nows offers free stock videos, which can come in handy when producing brand videos, commercials, social media content, and more.
-You can download all photos and videos in high resolution for free and use them commercially without the need to attribute the source.
+Pexels nows offers free stock videos, which can come in handy when producing brand videos, commercials, social media content, reference for animated commercials, and more.
+You can download photos and videos in high resolution for free and use them commercially without attribution.

-Pexels is a smaller community than Unsplash, so there is much less selection.
+Pexels has less selection than Unsplash.
 Still if you don’t find what you’re looking for on Unsplash, or if you need video for a project, Pexels is a fantastic supplement.

 Pixabay excels at showing a greater variety of subjects than Unsplash and Pexels, although often the photos don’t feel as natural or artistic.
 You’re more likely to find casual photos that feel like they were taken by a customer with a phone.
 You’re also more likely to find photos that look staged or overly processed with strong filters and saturated colors.